Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Conclusions

 \item The red wings detected in the LRIS \lya\ spectra are broader than the velocity dispersion among clumps and therefore indicate multiple scatterings.
 A better understanding of the physical origin of the broad wings will make it possible to adopt more accurate models of the \lya\ line profile emerging from galaxies.
 It will be interesting to see whether radiative transfer which fit the broad, asymmetric \lya\ wings using outflowing gas \citep{Gronke_Dijkstra2016,Garel2024} simultaneously reproduce the broad, but more symmetric, wings on the optical emission-line profiles.
 In cosmological radiation transfer simulations of reionization-era galaxies, the most pronounced broad wings appear in dust-poor galaxies with cosmic ray driven outflows \citep[][\texttt{AZAHAR}]{Yuan2025}.

-\item The velocity offsets and line widths of the \lya\ components are roughly consistent with scaling relations in galaxies \citep{Verhamme2018}.
+\item {\clm The velocity offsets and line widths of the \lya\ components are roughly consistent with scaling relations in galaxies \citep{Verhamme2018}.
 We found plausible signs of intergalactic attenuation: (1) the offset of the primary \lya\ component to the left of this $\dv - $ FWHM relation, and (2) an offset relative to Green Pea galaxies in the $\dv - \fesclya$ plane.
 We concluded that while {\sc HI} in the IGM attenuates \lya\ emission, the velocity offset the observed line profile may not differ much from that of the redshifted profile emergent from the galaxy.
-Models of emergent \lya\ line profiles based on galaxy properties may provide further insight \citep{Hayes2023}.
+Models of emergent \lya\ line profiles based on galaxy properties may provide further insight \citep{Hayes2023}. }

 \item For the five LAEs with well constrained UV spectral slopes, we adopted the $A_V$ measurements from SED modeling.
 Otherwise, we determined the color excess from the Balmer decrement (with a large error bar).
-Our measurement uncertainties on the Balmer decrement, however, do not currently exclude dust-free galaxies.
-We anticipate revising these Balmer decrement measurements in the future when NIRSpec calibration issues are better understood.
-Most significantly, the NIRSpec master background and nodded background spectra are not consistent at shorter wavelengths.
-Propagating their difference as a background uncertainty inflates the error bars on some of our \Hb\ and \Hg\ line fluxes.
+Our measurement uncertainties on the Balmer decrement, however, do not currently exclude dust-free galaxies. {\clm We anticipate revising these Balmer decrement measurements in the future when NIRSpec calibration issues are better understood. }

 \end{itemize}